Pricing evidence snapshot

 Does JazzHR charge per user or per seat?

 JazzHR uses flat-fee pricing by plan tier, not per-seat pricing.
-You pay a fixed monthly amount regardless of how many team members access the platform.
+You pay a fixed amount for the plan regardless of how many team members access the platform.
 This makes costs predictable for small businesses with multiple hiring managers involved in the process.
 The only deviation from this model occurs at custom enterprise pricing, where seat-based components may apply.

 What is not included in JazzHR pricing?

-JazzHR's plan prices do not cover: background check fees (charged by the provider, typically $20–$60 per candidate), Indeed Sponsored Jobs promotion, premium niche job board subscriptions, HRIS licensing if you need one alongside JazzHR, and any AI-based candidate screening — JazzHR has no native AI screening at any plan tier.
+JazzHR's plan prices do not cover: background check fees (charged by the provider, typically $20-$60 per candidate), Indeed Sponsored Jobs promotion, premium niche job board subscriptions, HRIS licensing if you need one alongside JazzHR, and any AI-based candidate screening - JazzHR has no native AI screening at any plan tier.
+JazzHR's own pricing page also lists paid add-ons on top of the plan price: candidate texting ($39-69/month), eSignatures (from about $49/month), advanced reporting ($59/month), and premium support ($49-59/month) - stacking a few of these onto Hero can push the effective monthly cost close to Plus pricing.
 International hiring compliance tooling is also absent; JazzHR is built for US hiring.

 Is JazzHR worth the price for a small business?

-At the Hero tier ($75/month), JazzHR offers one of the lowest published entry prices in the ATS market and is a reasonable choice for US-based small businesses making fewer than 10 hires per year across up to 3 simultaneous roles.
-The value equation weakens at Plus ($269/month) and Pro ($420/month), where the flat-fee structure is preserved but the capability gaps — no AI screening, no Kanban view, limited analytics — become more costly relative to alternatives.
+At the Hero tier ($1,000/year, about $83/month equivalent), JazzHR offers one of the lowest published entry prices in the ATS market and is a reasonable choice for US-based small businesses making fewer than 10 hires per year across up to 3 simultaneous roles (extra roles cost $9/month each beyond that cap).
+The value equation weakens at Plus ($3,480/year) and Pro ($5,508/year), where the flat-fee structure and 200-open-job cap are preserved but the capability gaps - no AI screening, no Kanban view, limited analytics - become more costly relative to alternatives.
+Plus and Pro are also sold as annual commitments that are non-cancellable and non-refundable mid-term, with 30 days' notice required to avoid auto-renewal, so factor that lock-in into the decision.
 If your team has outgrown Hero, compare JazzHR Plus/Pro against what's available at similar price points before renewing.

 How does JazzHR pricing compare to Treegarden?

-JazzHR's flat-fee plans range from $75 to $420/month.
-Treegarden's plans start at $299/month (Startup) with all features included: Kanban pipeline, AI candidate scoring, bulk CV parsing, EEOC forms, and GDPR compliance.
+JazzHR's published annual plans range from $1,000/year to $5,508/year (roughly $83 to $459/month equivalent).
+Treegarden's plans start at $299/month equivalent (Startup) with all features included: Kanban pipeline, AI candidate scoring, bulk CV parsing, EEOC forms, and GDPR compliance.
 For a team that has outgrown the Hero tier and is evaluating Plus or Pro, Treegarden pricing offers meaningfully more capability at a comparable or lower price, with the same transparency and no per-recruiter cost on standard plans.